 Above: A vintage couch and a glass mushroom lamp, sourced on eBay.
 Through the doorway is the front guest bedroom.

-Above: In the front bedroom, the couple removed layers of wallpaper to reveal “the original horsehair plaster, complete with the splotches of glue that was used to adhere it.”
+Above: In the front bedroom, layers of wallpaper were removed to reveal “the original horsehair plaster, complete with the splotches of glue that was used to adhere it.”

 The “headboard” is an existing red-brick fireplace, painted a glossy black.
-Lafleur found the brass lamps in two separate thrift shops over the past few years; each was five dollars.
+Katee found the brass lamps in two separate thrift shops over the past few years, each for $5.

 the switch plates and outlet covers throughout the house are from liberty tool, 33